 Access denied - We Broke Into Heaven

 In a general sense, The Protocols act as a secret language, a cipher usable only by humans.
 It involves a particular series of words, strung together in a particular order.
 Due to natural drift, they are often vague phrases or statements.
 Feel free to give it a shot the next time you find some earth tech.
 You never know what will happen.
 A prime example of this cipher in use would be the term "Safe Harbor."
 Before we made a home on this strange world, humanity was scattered.
 Some earthborn humans knew of the protocol and used it as often as possible.
-We're slowly unlocking its mysteries, discovering new phrases routinely as we focus our study.
+We're slowly unlocking its mysteries, discovering new phrases routinely as we focus our study, and it all began with this one phrase.
 All earth vessels were given a command upon hearing the term Safe Harbor, but only when spoken by a human in a human language.
 Refugees would be gathered on earth ships.
 Their rescuer would say, "I'll meet you when you reach safe harbor."
 From that moment on, the ship's coordinates would be locked in.
-Naturally, the term became the name of the very planet we stand on.
+Naturally, Safeharbor became the name of the very planet we arrived at.
 It does have a poetic beauty to it, no?

 Hope Is The Thing With Feathers: "Primarily works on drones Manufactured on earth.
 The drone will activate and defend the speaker.
 What's bizarre is how the drone will activate any system it can, regardless of programming, damage sustained, or power limitations.
 The drones will activate and fight until there is simply no way for it to continue.
 I have no idea why someone would need this.
 Wouldn't the drones do this anyway?"

 There are few limitations on how the cipher can be used.
 Simply speak it in whatever capacity you can, and if a reaction can occur, it will.
 If close enough, it can be muttered under your breath.
-It works best when spoken clearly, or typed out on a console.
+It works best when spoken clearly, however, or even when typed out on a console.
 The only true limitation is it must be a human speaking a human language.
-This helps maintain secrecy.
+This helps maintain secrecy, though we have no idea how the technology can tell the difference.
 No one managed to find Safeharbor for decades, despite the fact that humans everywhere were flocking to the planet en masse.
-You do want to be relatively close to what you wish to activate, however.
-The further away you are, the louder you need to be, and this is especially true when if handling technology that is particularly worn out.
-Ships left to the elements on distant worlds tend to be hit or miss when using the cipher, their vital systems failing the test of time.
+The further away you are, the louder you need to be, and this is especially true when handling technology that is particularly worn out.
+Ships left to the elements on distant worlds tend to be hit or miss when using the protocols, their vital systems failing the test of time.
 Of course, this also means we are constantly in short supply of the technology, unable to reproduce or repair it without an understanding of its deeper functions.